The Council works with industry stakeholders to clarify the work conducted in modern agriculture.

 - Job Matching Tools - Linking Employers with Job Seekers: to assist with critical labour shortages by leveraging all elements of the NAOF.

 - Student Intern Tools – Linking Student Interns with Employers: to support experiential learning opportunities and school-to-work transitions to address the labour shortage through the cultivation of interest and experience at the youth level, leveraging NOSs & NAOF.

 Project PartnersThe project was accomplished as a collaborative, partnership based initiative working with key agricultural stakeholders, including Council Board organizations that represent all commodities and regions of Canada.

 Results and Outcomes

-Our efforts to create nationally validated labour market intelligence for four critical roles that span all commodities within agriculture will clarify skill requirements and assist stakeholders in addressing the skills shortages facing the industry.
+Our efforts to create nationally validated labour market intelligence for four critical roles that span common commodities within agriculture will clarify skill requirements and assist stakeholders in addressing the skills shortages facing the industry.

 Canada’s farmers continue to seek out new market opportunities in response to changing consumer needs and shifting global market demands.
 In order for farmers to continue to grow their businesses, they must be aware of emerging market opportunities and the required skills to be successful.
 The New Markets and Future Skills in Agriculture project set out to investigate new and emerging market opportunities and identify the skills required by managers to be successful in these markets.